FAQ

 Not by default.
 Local usage tracking reads usage logs, not credentials.
 If you choose to enable provider routing or quota polling, you may provide an API key for that specific provider — stored in the macOS Keychain with device-local accessibility.

-If you enable Hosted Quota Sync, credential material you explicitly hand over is stored in Google Cloud Secret Manager; Firestore only holds a redacted label.
+If you enable hosted quota refresh through BurnBar Cloud, credential material you explicitly hand over is stored in Google Cloud Secret Manager; Firestore only holds a redacted label.

 Can I delete my data?